 I am an artist and photographer based in Essex and am currently Artist in Residence at the City of London’s Epping Forest from April 2017 to March 2018.
 My project is called “You Can’t See the Trees for the Woods!”.

 A key aim of the project is to explore how visual images can engage people’s interest in ancient trees and the forest by showing them from many different viewpoints.
 I hope that my work encourages people to view important trees within the forest not only as valuable assets to the environment but also for their cultural value to people on a personal level.

-I am writing a weekly blog post to document my journey and will be tweeting and posting on Facebook.
+I am writing to document my journey and will be tweeting and posting on Facebook about the project.
 Later I will be encouraging you, the public, to share stories via an Online Storybook and Gallery.

 I am currently working with the Head of Conservation to identify and take photographic portraits of the keystone trees around Epping Forest at a point in time before they undergo environmental change.
 Keystone trees were originally chosen by staff at Epping Forest due to criteria such as their ancient age and ecological importance.
-A collection of these photographs will be displayed in a pop up exhibition at The View on 13th and 14th July to coincide with the Ancient Tree Forum summer conference which is being hosted at Epping Forest to celebrate 140 years of protection of the largest population of ancient and veteran trees in Britain.
+A collection of these photographs will be displayed in a pop up exhibition at the Queen Elizabeth Hunting Lodge next to the The View Visitor Centre from the 13th to 16th July to coincide with the Ancient Tree Forum summer conference which is being hosted at Epping Forest to celebrate 140 years of protection of the largest population of ancient and veteran trees in Britain.

 From late July onwards I will be spending time with different user groups of the forest ranging from scientists to dog walkers and collecting stories and images of their favourite ancient trees for an online storybook and gallery, culminating with an exhibition in March 2018.
 I hope to gain insights into the forest from historical, cultural, environmental, educational and recreational perspectives.